June is Men’s Health Awareness month

 DOTHAN, Ala.
-(WKRG) —The month of June is dedicated to bringing awareness to men’s health and focuses on encouraging men to practice and implement healthy decisions.
+(WDHN) —The month of June is dedicated to bringing awareness to men’s health and focuses on encouraging men to practice and implement healthy decisions.

 There are several diseases that men are more prone to than women.
 This includes cardiovascular disease, hypertension, type two diabetes, and more, but several of these can be prevented or could be caught early if men take the time to get checked out.